 Once a full proposal application has been received by NOAA, an initial administrative review is conducted to determine compliance with requirements and completeness of the application.

 Applications that are missing required elements listed in Section IV.
 B. above, or applications coming from ineligible applicants may be rejected without further review.
 NOAA in its sole discretion may continue review of applications with minor deficiencies that may be easily rectified or cured.

-Applications that pass the administrative review will be reviewed by three independent reviewers drawn from experts in a range of disciplines that are relevant to the applications.
-Each proposal will receive at least three written reviews from the reviewers assessing its merits with regard to the evaluation criteria.
-These reviews will be averaged to produce a rank order.

-The selecting official shall recommend awarding in the rank order unless the application is justified to be selected out of rank order based upon any of the selection factors provided in Section V.C.
+Applications that pass the administrative review will be reviewed by subject matter experts.
+Each proposal will receive at least three written reviews assessing its merits with regard to the evaluation criteria.
+Upon completion of written reviews, reviewer scores will be averaged to produce a rank order of proposals.
+The selecting official shall award in the rank order unless the application is justified to be selected out of rank order based upon any of the selection factors provided in Section V.C.
 The selecting official shall make final recommendations for awards to the Grants Officer who is authorized to obligate the funds and execute the award.
+Applicants should be aware that, based on past competitions, not all highly rated projects may be able to be funded.